 Whether you want to advance your professional career or generate leads of professionals, LinkedIn is the place to be.
 As a professional, you need to know how to use LinkedIn effectively.
 Learn how to make the most of your LinkedIn profile, what to post, and how to engage other LinkedIn members.

 What is LinkedIn?
-It's the largest social network for professionals, with almost 800 million members.
+It's the largest social network for professionals, with more than 850 million members.
 Members gather on the site to create a professional online presence for themselves, as well as for their businesses and organizations.
 Use it well, and LinkedIn can help you find a job, get clients, establish your thought leadership, and generate leads for B2B products/services.

 In my case, after I began using LinkedIn purposefully, I saw the following results within the two months: